crowdAI/mapping-challenge-round2-starter-kit/README.md

   "grader_id" : "crowdAIMappingChallenge",
   "authors" : ["your-crowdai-username"],
   "description" : "sample description",
-  "license" : "MIT"
+  "license" : "MIT",
+  "gpu":false
 }
 ```
 This is used to map your submission to the said challenge.
+And to specify if your code will need a GPU or not.
+You will be provided with a NVIDIA Titan-X (Maxwell Series) GPU.

 * `Dockerfile`
 Each repository should have a valid Dockerfile which should build an image for your code.